 - Stomach cramps.

-- Do not give other drugs within 1 hour of starting this drug.
-Talk with the doctor about how to give your child other drugs with this drug.
+- Do not take other drugs within 1 hour before starting this drug or while you take it.
+Talk with your doctor about how to take your other drugs with this drug.

-- Only add flavors that come with the kit.
+- Some products come with flavors that can be added to the solution.
+Only add flavors that come with the kit.

 - Chill the solution to make it taste better.
 However, do not give chilled solution to an infant.
 Talk with your doctor.